REGISTRATION DEADLINE: TBD

-1. All matches will be played over the board at a venue on UCL's Bloomsbury campus in the heart of Central London.
+1. All group-stage fixtures will be played ONLINE on Lichess.org.
+Subsequently, Playoffs will be played over the board at a venue on UCL's Bloomsbury campus in the heart of Central London.
 See the "Getting here" tab for more information.

-1. Each team will have a roster of 5 or 6 players, 4 of which will compete in each league match.
+1. Each team will have a roster of 6-8 players, 4 of which will compete in each league match.

-2. Teams entered from the same university will not be placed in the same division.
+2. Teams entered from the same university will not be placed in the same group.

 1. All players on a team must be studying at the same university.